openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Beam-Expander/Readme.md

 * Take the laser-pointer
 * Point the laser towards the iPhone Lens
-* Adjust the distance between the two lenses, so that the beam is collimated (=the beam diamter right after the telescope should not change over any distance)
+* Adjust the distance between the two lenses, so that the beam is collimated (=the beam diameter right after the telescope should not change over any distance)
 * Put the telescope inside the cube by sliding it along the slides

 ![](./IMAGES/Beamexpander_Assembly_2.png)